Joan Mir: 2021

 Mir started the 2021 season with back to back top ten performances in Qatar.
-Despite qualifying tenth during the first race and forgetting to engage his Suzuki's launch control at the start he managed to work his way up into second place on the last lap of the race before getting passed on the back straight by Ducati riders Johann Zarco and Francesco Bagnaia, leading to a 4th-place finish.
-In the second race the following week Mir qualified in the middle of the field and finished 7th behind teammate Rins, but the race was most notable for Mir's confrontation with factory Ducati rider, Jack Miller.
+Despite qualifying tenth during the first race and forgetting to engage his Suzuki's launch control at the start he managed to work his way up into second place on the last lap of the race before getting passed on the back straight by Ducati riders Johann Zarco and Francesco Bagnaia, leading to a fourth-place finish.
+In the second race the following week, Mir qualified in the middle of the field and finished seventh behind teammate Rins, but the race was most notable for Mir's confrontation with factory Ducati rider, Jack Miller.
 The confrontation started when Mir attempted an overtake in which he had to pick up his bike mid corner, nearly forcing Miller off the track.
 Miller later collided with Mir heading down the back straight, and after the race Mir was highly critical of Miller and argued that the Australian's actions were intentional.
-Two weeks later in Portimao Mir started ninth and worked his way up to finish 3rd behind Fabio Quartararo and Bagnaia, earning Suzuki's first podium for the season.
-Mir achieved a 5th place at Jerez before a crash at Le Mans in wet conditions, and his second podium in 3rd place in Mugello.
-Catalunya saw Mir finish in 5th once again, but was promoted to 4th following Fabio Quartararo’s 5-second penalty for removing his chest protector and riding with his leathers open.
-Following a 9th place at Sachsenring, Mir finished 3rd in Assen, earning his third podium of the year, as the season went into the summer break.
-At the grid returned to race for the double round in Spielberg, Austria, Mir collected his fourth podium of the season with a 2nd-place finish behind rookie Ducati rider Jorge Martín, who took his maiden MotoGP victory.
-Mir would finish 3rd in Aragón, and replicated his best result of the season with a 2nd-place finish in Portimao, before closing off the year with a 4th-place finish in Valencia, the season ender race.
-He finished 3rd in the rider's championship with 208 points, 44 points behind Francesco Bagnaia in second, and 70 points behind World Champion Fabio Quartararo.
+Two weeks later in Portimao Mir started ninth and worked his way up to finish third behind Fabio Quartararo and Bagnaia, earning Suzuki's first podium for the season.
+Mir achieved a 5th place at Jerez before a crash at Le Mans in wet conditions, and his second podium in third place in Mugello.
+Catalunya saw Mir finish in fifth once again, but was promoted to fourth following Fabio Quartararo’s 5-second penalty for removing his chest protector and riding with his leathers open.
+Following a ninth place at Sachsenring, Mir finished third in Assen, earning his third podium of the year, as the season went into the summer break.
+At the grid returned to race for the double round in Spielberg, Austria, Mir collected his fourth podium of the season with a second-place finish behind rookie Ducati rider Jorge Martín, who took his maiden MotoGP victory.
+Mir would finish third in Aragón, and replicated his best result of the season with a second-place finish in Portimao, before closing off the year with a fourth-place finish in Valencia, the season ender race.
+He finished third in the rider's championship with 208 points, 44 points behind Francesco Bagnaia in second, and 70 points behind World Champion Fabio Quartararo.

 2022

 Mir missed a few rounds due to injuries sustained in Austria.
-Mir secured 4 consecutive top six finishes in the first four rounds but countless DNF’s and injuries in Austria hampered his season, finishing 15th with only 87 points.
+Mir secured four consecutive top six finishes in the first four rounds but countless DNF’s and injuries in Austria hampered his season, finishing 15th with only 87 points.

-Repsol Honda Team (from 2023)
+Repsol Honda Team (2023-2026)

-2023

 Following Suzuki's departure from MotoGP, Mir signed with Repsol Honda for the 2023 season.
 He partnered six-time premier class champion Marc Márquez.
-In a lacklustre season for the Honda RC213V, Mir ended 2023 in 22nd place, with his best result being 5th place at the Indian Grand Prix.
+In a lacklustre season for the Honda RC213V, Mir ended 2023 in 22nd place, with his best result being fifth place at the Indian Grand Prix.